Chris Brown Admits To Being A Stalker In Now-Deleted Instagram Video

 It seems that Chris Brown is not interested in keeping himself limited to the music industry only.
 Instead, the “Loyal” singer views himself as a fashion designer that has the potential to be among biggest fashion designers of the modern era.

-And really, Chris Brown’s fashion items have huge potential to become hits as R&B artists have had a huge impact on fashion, headphones, and fragrances.
+And really, Chris Brown’s fashion items have huge potential to become hits, as R&B artists have had a huge impact on fashion, headphones, and fragrances.

 [Featured Image by Christopher Polk/Getty Images]